clarereville/ionic-assignment/README.md

 The app makes use of a combination of elements such as local data storage, lists, and cards and employs some basic angular elements.

 ### Source code
-A copy of the source code can by found on https://github.com/clarereville/ionic-assignment.
+A copy of the source code can be found on https://github.com/clarereville/ionic-assignment.

 ###References
 ""Icons used in the app were sourced from Ionicons: http://ionicons.com/